This Caramel Apple Pecan Tart is warmly spiced and begging for a scoop of ice cream. It’s my belly’s preferred method of welcoming October.

 The latest in my baking ventures is this simple, elegant apple tart.
 There’s so much I love about this recipe it’s tough to know where to begin.
 It tastes like apple pie, but it’s a lot less work.
 The crust is DIVINE, and easy to boot!
 And the caramel sauce is so good, you’ll want to eat it with a spoon (or a straw, whatever’s fastest).

 But let’s start at the beginning.
 This crust.
 I am so stinkin excited about this crust.
-I’ve already found three fabulous pie crust recipes, and I rotate them based on the time I have and what I’m looking for.
+I’ve already found the best homemade buttermilk pie crust, plus these three fabulous pie crust recipes, and I rotate them based on the time I have and what I’m looking for.
 But when I saw David Lebovitz‘ recipe for a French tart crust made with melted butter, I knew I had to try it.

 The method for this crust is a little unusual.
 It starts with butter, vegetable oil, water, and sugar, which gets melted together in the oven until the mixture is bubbly and the butter is just starting to brown.

 You then remove the (caution:HOT!) bowl from the oven and dump a rounded scoop of flour on top.
 A quick note about the flour.
 David’s measurements are all in grams, but if you don’t have a scale, your best bet is to scoop the flour out of the bin or bag leaving it with a slightly rounded top.
 I measured the flour several ways, some with spooning the flour into the cup and others with scooping, and the scoop with rounded top is the most accurate way I found.
 The important thing is to pay attention to the consistency.
 After you dump the flour in, stir it together until a ball forms.
 The dough will be slightly wet, but it should be moldable.
 Think warm play doh consistency.

 This makes me ridiculously, ludicrously happy.
 Who knew amazing tart crust could be this easy??